rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 ** author's note**. *The book is still being written, and so I am not focusing on issues like supporting multipe versions of Python.
 I am staying more or less on the bleeding edge of Python 3 for the time being.
 If you follow my suggestion of installing Anaconda all off the versioning problems will be taken care of for you, and you will not alter or affect any existing installation of Python on your machine.
 I am aware that telling somebody to install a specific packaging system is not a long term solution, but I can either focus on endless regression testing for every minor code change, or work on delivering the book, and then doing one sweep through it to maximize compatibility.
 I opt for the latter.
 In the meantime I welcome bug reports if the book does not work on your platform.*

 If you want to run the notebook on your computer, which is what I recommend, then you will have to have IPython installed.
-I do not cover how to do that in this book; requirements change based on what other python installations you may have, whether you use a third party package like Anaconda Python, what operating system you are using, and so on.
+I do not cover how to do that in this book; requirements change based on what other Python installations you may have, whether you use a third party package like Anaconda Python, what operating system you are using, and so on.

-To use all features you will have to have Ipython 2.0 installed, which is released and stable as of April 2014.
+To use all features you will have to have IPython 2.0 installed, which is released and stable as of April 2014.
 Most of the book does not require that recent of a version, but I do make use of the interactive plotting widgets introduced in this release.
 A few cells will not run if you have an older version installed.
 This is merely a minor annoyance.

 You will need Python 2.7 or later installed.
 Almost all of my work is done in Python 3.4, but I periodically test on 2.7.
 I do not promise any specific check in will work in 2.7 however.
 I do use Python's "from __future__ import ..." statement to help with compatibility.
 For example, all prints need to use parenthesis.
 If you try to add, say, "print 3.14" into the book your script will fail; you must write "print (3.4)" as in Python 3.X.